December 30 Holiday (Rizal Day) Pay Computation

 Overtime Pay = (1,1008 × 2 × 1.3 × 1.3) = 442.43

 As we commemorate Rizal Day, it is crucial for both employers and employees to be aware of the regulations surrounding holiday pay computation.
-Understanding these rules ensures that employees receive their just compensation for their work during this special non-working holiday.
+Hence, understanding these rules ensures that employees receive their just compensation for their work during this special non-working holiday.

 Remember, accurate pay computations contribute to a positive work atmosphere, reinforcing the value and respect that employees deserve for their dedication and hard work, even on special holidays like Rizal Day.

-Optimize your HR processes!
-Discover eezi for a seamless holiday pay computation.
+Learn how eezi offers a seamless holiday pay computation.

 Contact